Medically Reviewed by: Chris Duncombe, M.D.

 Saccharomyces boulardii is safe for use in otherwise healthy people.
 As with any medications or concerns consult with a physician.

-Who Should Avoid Use of Saccharomyces Boulardii?
+Who Should Avoid Use of S. boulardii?

 People with yeast allergies: people with yeast allergies should avoid use of saccharomyces boulardii unless advised otherwise by a physician.
 Saccharomyces boulardii can cause allergic reactions in these individuals.[34]